chaitanyaB12/Todo-MERN/Frontend/README.md

 Important Notes
-Make sure to keep the .env file secure and never commit it to version control.
+Make sure to keep th .env file secure and never commit it to version control.

 Change the JWT secret and MongoDB connection string to your own credentials.